Sheldon-Lloyd/Cyber.Beast/comic/makkusu/9/readme.md

 # Episode 9 Outline
 ## Act 1
-Makkusu has another match in cyberspace
+Max has another match in cyberspace
 ## Act 2
-Makkusu wins his first match
+Max wins his first match
 ## Act 3
-Makkusu gives upwards of 70% his earnings for UBI which Airiona/Akia/Spike is confused by
+Max gives upwards of 70% his earnings for UBI which Airiona/Akia/Spike is confused by